FourtySeven047/Containerized-Minecraft-Server/README.md

 # Containerized Minecraft Server

-This projects is a collection of everything you need to create your own containerized minecraft server deployment using docker or kubernetes.
+This projects is a collection of everything you need to create your own containerized minecraft server deployment using docker.

 ## Features

-- Minecraft Version support for 1.20.0 and up!
+- Minecraft Version support for 1.18.0 and up!
 - Fully automatic download of supported server jar files
 - Autonomous server booting on start of container